 In Section 2.1.1 the idea of quasi-random number generators was briefly mentioned.

-The use of quasi-random numbers within simulation procedures has received a burst of recent attention in large part due to the recent paper of Gerber and Chopin (2015) which presented an elegant approach to their incorporation within the SMC framework.
+The use of quasi-random numbers within simulation procedures has received a burst of recent attention in large part due to the paper of Mathieu Gerber and Chopin (2015) which presented an elegant approach to their incorporation within the SMC framework.
+See also M. Gerber, Chopin, and Whiteley (2019) for further connections between quasi-Monte Carlo and SMC.